LamaAli4/Blog-Project/README.md

-# 🌐 Blog Homepage – Built with Next.js 15 & Shadcn UI
+# 🌐 Blog Homepage (Articles with mock API News)– Built with Next.js 15 & Shadcn UI

 A sleek and modern blog homepage created using the latest **Next.js 15 App Router**, **Tailwind CSS v4**, **Shadcn UI components**, and **motion.dev** for smooth animations.